leetemil/unirep_project/README.md

 - Thesis contract status.
 - Cluster: How greedy can we be during the christmas break?
 - Novo mentors.
+- what figures should we include?
+RNN?
+UniRep?
+More specific figures?
+Results?

 ## TODO